 Now that we are in the midst of winter and we’ve had several snowfalls recently, I thought it would be a good time to open some new books by Ann Lambert that I received.
 The first in the series, The Birds That Stay, focuses on Police Detective Romeo Leduc investigating the murder of an older woman in a Laurentian town in Quebec.
 The story takes place in winter and Lambert gives us evocative descriptions of the tall pines, snowdrifts, and rolling hills that are typical of a Quebecois wintery, rural landscape.
 Of course, Lambert will be compared to Louise Penny, since both of their books focus on police inspectors investigating murders in Quebec.
 The second book in Lambert’s series is The Dogs of Winter.

-I have been looking for the perfect pink eyeshadow and I found it in Chanel’s Ombre Premiere Longwear Powder Eyeshadow in Rose Synthetique.
+I have been looking for the perfect pink eyeshadow.
+As a Toronto-based influencer, I am exposed to many beauty brands and I was able to find it in Chanel’s Ombre Premiere Longwear Powder Eyeshadow in Rose Synthetique.
 I found that many pink eyeshadows are icy pink and this eyeshadow is a light to medium pink (without being too bright), which is a great shade to wear if you have hazel eyes as I do.
 Chanel is a premiere makeup brand so this eyeshadow is pricey at $42, much more than I would normally pay, but I wanted the perfect pink, plus I received a gift card from my brother for Christmas!

 I made these Cheesy Artichoke Squares for Christmas Eve and they were so delicious that I made them again several days after Christmas.
 The key flavours are artichokes, onion and garlic.
 Since I follow a Keto diet, I reduced the amount of breadcrumbs in the squares to 1/4 cup so that they didn’t have such a “bready” taste and were lower in carbs.